python/cpython/Doc/library/time.rst

       >>> time.strftime('%X %x %Z')
       '16:08:12 05/08/03 AEST'

-   On many Unix systems (including \*BSD, Linux, Solaris, and Darwin), it is more convenient to use the system's zoneinfo (:manpage:`tzfile(5)`)  database to specify the timezone rules.
+   On many Unix systems (including \*BSD, Linux, and Darwin), it is more convenient to use the system's zoneinfo (:manpage:`tzfile(5)`)  database to specify the timezone rules.
 To do this, set the  :envvar:`TZ` environment variable to the path of the required timezone  datafile, relative to the root of